kevinlind/aepsdk-edgeidentity-android/Documentation/api-reference.md

 * Removing existing custom identifiers; use the [`removeIdentity`](#removeidentity) API instead.
 * Removing a previously synced advertising identifier after the advertising tracking settings were changed by the user; use the [`setAdvertisingIdentifier`](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/identity/identity-api-reference#setadvertisingidentifier) API instead.

+> **Warning**
-> :warning: The Identity for Edge Network extension does not read the Mobile SDK's privacy status, and therefore setting the SDK's privacy status to opt-out will not automatically clear the identities from the Identity for Edge Network extension.
+>The Identity for Edge Network extension does not read the Mobile SDK's privacy status, and therefore setting the SDK's privacy status to opt-out will not automatically clear the identities from the Identity for Edge Network extension.
 See [`MobileCore.resetIdentities`](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#resetidentities) for more details.

 ------